tetrahedron-technologies/pydhsfw/docs/contributing.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up the pydhsfw for local development.
+Here's how to set up pydhsfw for local development.

-1. Fork the `pydhsfw` repo on GitHub.
+1. Fork the `pydhsfw`_ repo on GitHub.

 2. Clone your fork locally::

     $ git clone git@github.com:your_name_here/pydhsfw.git